Making Money from AI: The Landscape After DeepSeek

 5 Min Read

-Artificial Intelligence (AI) has become a cornerstone of modern business, driving innovation and creating new revenue streams across various industries.
-The emergence of DeepSeek, a Chinese AI startup, has significantly altered the AI landscape, prompting global corporations to reassess their strategies for monetizing AI technologies.
+Artificial Intelligence (AI) has become a cornerstone of modern business.
+It drives innovation and creates new revenue streams across various industries.
+The emergence of DeepSeek, a Chinese AI startup, has significantly altered the AI landscape.
+This has prompted global corporations to reassess their strategies for monetizing AI technologies.

 The Rise of DeepSeek

 Founded in 2023 by Liang Wenfeng, DeepSeek has rapidly gained attention for its cost-effective and efficient AI models.
-The company’s flagship model, DeepSeek-R1, was developed at a fraction of the cost incurred by Western counterparts—approximately $6 million compared to the $80 million to $100 million spent by OpenAI on GPT-4 (TechRadar).
-This breakthrough has not only challenged existing AI giants but also demonstrated that high-performance AI can be achieved with more modest investments.
+The company’s flagship model, DeepSeek-R1, was developed at a fraction of the cost incurred by Western counterparts.
+It cost approximately $6 million compared to the $80 million to $100 million spent by OpenAI on GPT-4 (TechRadar).
+This breakthrough has not only challenged existing AI giants but has also demonstrated that high-performance AI can be achieved with more modest investments.

 Global Corporate Responses

-In light of DeepSeek’s advancements, several global corporations have intensified their focus on AI to maintain competitive edges and explore new revenue avenues.
+In light of DeepSeek’s advancements, several global corporations have intensified their focus on AI.
+They aim to maintain competitive edges and explore new revenue avenues.

-Nvidia: As a leading supplier of AI hardware, Nvidia experienced fluctuations in its stock value due to market reactions to DeepSeek’s innovations.
-Despite initial concerns, Nvidia’s CEO, Jensen Huang, emphasized that advancements like DeepSeek’s will ultimately increase demand for AI hardware, as more companies seek to develop and deploy sophisticated AI models (Barron’s).
+Nvidia: As a leading supplier of AI hardware, Nvidia experienced fluctuations in its stock value.
+These were due to market reactions to DeepSeek’s innovations.
+Despite initial concerns, Nvidia’s CEO, Jensen Huang, emphasized that advancements like DeepSeek’s will ultimately increase demand for AI hardware.
+More companies will seek to develop and deploy sophisticated AI models (Barron’s).

 Microsoft: With substantial investments in AI, including a $13 billion stake in OpenAI, Microsoft is on track to generate significant annual revenue by reselling OpenAI’s services.
-This partnership enables Microsoft to integrate advanced AI capabilities into its products, attracting a broader customer base and enhancing its service offerings.
+This partnership enables Microsoft to integrate advanced AI capabilities into its products.
+It attracts a broader customer base and enhances its service offerings.

 OpenAI: Despite increased competition, OpenAI projects significant revenue growth, aiming for substantial earnings by 2025.
 This optimistic forecast is driven by a growing user base and continuous innovation in AI tools and services.